Code-Institute-Submissions/streamone-project/README.md

  ### What does it do?

-This website allows those interested to interact with the band via a newsletter or availability form and book tickets to gigs (although it is only a front-end site).
+This website allows users to interact with the band via a newsletter or availability form and book tickets to gigs (although it is only a front-end site).
 It offers information about the band and a range of social media links.

 ### How does it work